 You can imagine my enthusiasm when I heard on the radio about the contest* organized by Radio France Internationale Romania in collaboration with Baroque Books & Arts, offering as prize The Secret Lives of Colour by Kassia St Clair.
 I knew I had to participate, and luckily I won the book! ❤

-In a nutshell, the book is a historical exploration into the world of colours, telling the stories of 75 shades and hues.
+In a nutshell, the book is a historical exploration of the world of colours, telling the stories of 75 shades and hues.
 Expect to be amazed by the peculiar tales about colours that you might have not heard of before.
 For example, does woad, orchil, puce, cerulean or heliotrope sound familiar?

 To illustrate what kind of interesting stories you can expect while reading this beautiful book, I will briefly present some bits of information I read about two colours: cochineal and indigo.